ArmaForces/Mods/addons/tasks/README.md

 ## Tasks

 Tasks framework.
 Automatic tasks creation from mission config.
+All scripts, conditions and events are run on server only.

 ## How to use